 If you’re curious about where to buy CBD drinks, check out some of our top picks:

-Tea bags are 7mg of CBD, and coffee grounds are available in 60mg, 250mg or 500mg.
+Tea bags contain 7mg of CBD, and coffee grounds (Colombian coffee) are available in 60mg, 250mg or 500mg.

 Green Roads is one of the few brands that sells a variety of potencies for their drink options.